• Skip to primary navigation

 Fit a mesh membrane to your wall to ensure that salts do not reappear in your plaster

-To add the render, brush any residue off the walls and fill any holes and cracks using a 4:1 mix of washed, sharp plastering sand and cement.
+Brush off all loose debris and fill any and all cracks with a 4:1 mix of sharp plastering sand and cement.
+For non-porous walls like granite, use a bonding agent.

 Renderproof waterproofer to make a waterproof render for your walls